thakurajay689/student-name/README.md

 Hey!
 Welcome to my portfolio.

-It's coming up tomorrow when I learn HTML and CSS wuth Ajay Thakur on Youtube.
+It's coming up tomorrow when I learn HTML and CSS wuth Ajay Thakur Thakur on Youtube.

 For know, I know: